Hamunii/CogworkManager/README.md

 The reason why I'd rather just create my own solution than use Thunderstore where I could use it, is that I don't think Thunderstore is a particularly good platform.
 However, it's generally less bad than the competition.
 I'm unlikely to create a competitor though, as this is mostly for fun.

-## Architecture
+## Project

-This project will be split into 3 parts:
+Cogwork Manager is currently split into 2 parts:

 - **Cogwork.Core:** The package manager library (WIP)
-- **Cogwork.Cli:** A command line interface (WIP)
+- **Cogwork.Cli:** A command line interface named "cogman" (WIP)

+A third part will likely eventually be implemented:

-- **Cogwork.Gui:** A graphical interface (TODO; with [Adwaita](<https://gnome.pages.gitlab.gnome.org/libadwaita/>))
+- **Cogwork.Gui:** A graphical interface named "Cogwork Manager" (with [Adwaita](<https://gnome.pages.gitlab.gnome.org/libadwaita/>))

 ### Cogwork.Core

 This is where the shared backend logic lives for Cogwork Manager.
-I want as much as possible of the app to live here so that writing user interfaces for it is easy, and so that it can potentially be used as a library to write alternate mod manager UIs.
-Because, I'm not that into developing user interfaces, even if I like designing them.

-This is also because I want a good CLI mod package manager for when I don't want to leave the terminal while developing mods, but I also want a GUI app for everything else.
+Having it like this allow making multiple frontends for the mod package manager easier.
+Also meaning that if someone wants to create their own interface for Cogwork.Core, they absolutely can.

-This library is heavily WIP so everything about the implementation may change, and will probably be rewritten and documented once I have the full model figured out and working first.
+This library is heavily WIP still so everything about the implementation may change, and will probably be rewritten and documented once I have the full model figured out and working first.

+### Cogwork.Cli

+Aka "cogman".
+I care about good command line tools, so I've focused a lot on the intuitiveness of the program.
+Additionally, I really want the CLI to be as capable the GUI option whenever I will make it.
+Once I release the CLI mod manager, I'd recommend giving it a try if you're at least a bit familiar with CLI tools.